sf-wdi-31/mergesort/bubble-sort/README.md

 Stop!

 We don't stop sorting until we hit the end.
-Even if we find
+Even if we find an element that's already sorted.

 #### Iteration 4